Enemy6/Python-webhook-spammer/README.md

 ## Why do you wanna do this?
 Reason 1: Because your bored.
 Reason 2: Becasue now it a webhook you leak.
-Next time it can be a admin password or a api key.
+Next time it can be a discord bot token.